 • Framing effect: Drawing different conclusions based on the same information because it is presented differently.

-• Loss aversion: We feel the negative impact of a loss stronger than the positive impact of a gain of the same size.
+• Loss aversion: We feel the negative impact of a loss more strongly than the positive impact of a comparative gain.

-• Sunk cost fallacy: Taking into account incurred and non-recoverable costs in deciding whether or not to continue with a project (and thus continue to invest in it).
+• Sunk cost fallacy: Considering incurred and non-recoverable costs in deciding whether to continue with (investing in) a project.

 Statistical / mathematical reasoning errors

-• Statistical reasoning errors: Intuitively we perform poorly at estimating probability.
+• Statistical reasoning errors: Intuitively, we perform poorly at estimating probability.

 • Base rate fallacy: We tend to ignore base rates in estimating the probability that something will occur.
-In general, we often turn a blind eye to general, implicit information and focus exclusively on specific, explicit information.
+In general, we often turn a blind eye to generic, implicit information and focus exclusively on specific, explicit information.

 • Availability bias: We overestimate the likelihood that something will occur when it is easy to recall or imagine.